 John Meigs, MD, FAAFP, a family physician in Centreville, Ala., is speaker of the Congress of Delegates, the governing body of the American Academy of Family Physicians.
-As speaker, Meigs serves as an officer on the AAFP board of directors.
+As speaker, Meigs will serve as an officer on the AAFP Board of Directors.
 The AAFP represents 110,600 physicians and medical students nationwide.

-As an AAFP board member, Meigs will advocate on behalf of family physicians and patients nationwide to inspire positive change in the U.S. health care system.
+As an AAFP board member, Meigs advocates on behalf of family physicians and patients nationwide to inspire positive change in the U.S. health care system.

 A member of the AAFP since 1979, Meigs has served on numerous commissions and committees, including the Scientific Assembly Resolutions Committee and the Committee on Rural Health.
 He chaired the Commission on Health of the Public.
 Prior to his first term as vice speaker in 2008, he had served as Alabama’s delegate or alternate delegate to the Congress of Delegates since 1996.

-An active member of his community, Meigs serves as a deacon at Brent Baptist Church, a member of the Brent Civitan Club and president of the Bibb County Junior Miss Board of Directors.
+An active member of his community, Meigs serves a member of the Brent Civitan Club and president of the Bibb County Junior Miss Board of Directors.
 In 2004, he was named Bibb County Citizen of the Year by the Kiwanis Club of Centreville.

 Meigs earned his undergraduate degree from the University of Alabama, Tuscaloosa, and his medical degree from the University of South Alabama, Mobile.
 He completed his family medicine residency at the University of Alabama Birmingham Selma Family Practice Residency Program in Selma, Ala., where he also served as chief resident.